flrdv/rush/README.md

   - master - main branch where all the features appear first
   - release-x.x.x - releases of webserver
   - for-history - old triple-rank system, that doesn't seems to be workable (I didn't test it completely)
+  - remake - new Rush iteration (like major versions)

+Rush v.2: in progress
+  What will be done:
+    - improved perfomance
+    - improved architecture
+    - improved api (current is too poor and miserable)
+    - added regular paths routing (like `/some/<path>` in flask)
+    - improved loader: cache will be updating in realtime by detecting file changes